 Medical expenses, either planned or unplanned, can put a significant strain on your finances.
-While costs vary, some procedures may set you back tens of thousands of dollars, not to mention the cost of staying in the hospital and taking time off work.
+While costs vary, some procedures can set you back tens of thousands of dollars, not to mention the cost of staying in the hospital and taking time off work.

-What types of personal loans can you use to cover medical expenses?
+What types of loans can you use?

 You can consider a few different types of financing if you require medical treatment:

-- Unsecured personal loan.
+Unsecured personal loan.
 You can use an unsecured personal loan for any purpose, including medical expenses.
-Lenders will typically let you borrow between $200 and $65,000, depending on what you can afford to repay.
+Lenders will typically let you borrow between $1,000 and $50,000, depending on what you can afford to repay.
 Interest rates vary between 9.95-29.95% p.a.

-- Short-term loan.
+Short-term loan.
 If you only require a small amount and are not eligible for a standard personal loan, you can consider a short-term loan.
 You can apply for a loan from $100 and repay within a few months.
 Bear in mind that interest rates and fees will be much higher with a short-term loan.

-How should I compare my medical loan options?
+How should I compare medical loans?

 Medical loans offer many of the same features as other personal loans, but some of the features are more specific:

-- Repayments.
+Repayments.
 Lenders may differ in how flexible they are with repayments.
 Most offer you the option of making your repayments weekly, fortnightly or monthly, but some may allow you to make additional repayments to help save you money in the long term.

-- Loan terms As the loan amounts are typically higher with medical loans; the provider may offer you a more extended period to pay it back.
+Loan terms As the loan amounts are typically higher with medical loans, the provider may offer you a more extended period to pay it back.
 Check to see if you can manage the repayments with the loan term the lender sets.